mixxt/authenticated_api/README.md

     # the middleware sets the env['signature.valid'] flag to true if the signature could be verified
     use AuthenticatedApi::Server::Middleware,
       accounts,
-      {force: true} # if force is set to true it will abort invalid requests with 403 immediately
+      { force: true } # if force is set to true it will abort invalid requests with 403 immediately
 ```

 ### Generating Signatures